 Bold and tangy horseradish sauce is classic to pair with tender prime rib.
 Or try spicy horseradish mustard.
 You also can serve the pan juices (au jus) on the side.

 Leftovers will keep well for up to 4 days in the refrigerator or 3 months in the freezer.
-Let the roast beef cool completely before transferring to an airtight container.
+Let the roast beef cool completely in a room temperature before transferring to an airtight container.
 If freezing, I also suggest you wrap the container in a layer of aluminum foil.

 Enjoy this ribeye roast bone in recipe roast warm or cold by itself, or used to make other dishes.
 It’s great on sandwiches and in wraps, salads, or with cheese and crackers for a snack.